biemond/biemond-orawls/README.markdown

 ###wls_user

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_user

+    # this will use default as wls_setting identifier
     wls_user { 'OracleSystemUser':
       ensure                 => 'present',
       authenticationprovider => 'DefaultAuthenticator',
       description            => 'Oracle application software system user.', realm                  => 'myrealm',
     }
+    # this will use default as wls_setting identifier
     wls_user { 'default/testuser1':
       ensure                 => 'present',
       authenticationprovider => 'DefaultAuthenticator',
       description            => 'testuser1',
       realm                  => 'myrealm',
     }
+    # this will use domain2 as wls_setting identifier
     wls_user { 'domain2/testuser1':
       ensure                 => 'present',
       authenticationprovider => 'DefaultAuthenticator',